AnalysisWithAndrea/Stack-Overflow-Developer-Survey-Analysis/README.md

 Downloaded dataset from [Stack Overflow's 2019 Developer Survey](https://insights.stackoverflow.com/survey) and selected a randomised subset containing around 1/10th of the original data.

 ## Data Cleaning
-Used a pandas funciton to drop duplicates, imputed missing values, normalized compensation data to show anual compensation across respondents.
+Used pandas to drop duplicates, impute missing values, normalize compensation data to show anual compensation across respondents.

 ## Data Exploration
 Graphed the distribution curve for the ConvertedComp column and found there is a positively skewed distribution.
 Calculated the median ConvertedComp to be $57,745.
 Discovered 879 outliers in the ConvertedComp column and removed them.
 Found the correlation between Age and all other numerical variables.